getCUJO/QoOID/draft-ietf-ippm-qoo.md

-The authors would like to thank Will Hawkins, Stuart Cheshire, Jason Livingood, Olav Nedrelid, Greg Mirsky, Tommy Pauly, Marcus Ihlar, Tal Mizrahi, Ruediger Geib, Mehmet Şükrü Kuran, Michael Welzl, Kevin Smith, Luis Miguel Contreras Murillo, Ike Kunze, Guiseppe Fioccola and Neil Davies for their feedback and input to this document.
+The authors would like to thank Will Hawkins, Stuart Cheshire, Jason Livingood, Olav Nedrelid, Greg Mirsky, Tommy Pauly, Marcus Ihlar, Tal Mizrahi, Ruediger Geib, Mehmet Şükrü Kuran, Michael Welzl, Kevin Smith, Luis Miguel Contreras Murillo, Guiseppe Fioccola, Neil Davies, Paul Aitken, Werner Robitza, and Alexander Raake for their feedback and input to this document.